-We now give a new algorithm for the cyclic LCS problem, improving on the existing algorithms in running time.
-Without loss of generality, we assume $m \leq n$.
-First, we call \algref{alg-seaweed-block} on strings $a$ and $bb$ (a concatenation of string $b$ with itself), obtaining the semi-local seaweed matrix $P_{a,bb}$.
-Then, we perform $n$ string-substring LCS score queries for $a$ against every substring of $bb$ of length $n$; this can be done efficiently via \thref{th-query-inc}.
-Finally, we take the maximum score among all the queries.
-The overall running time is dominated by the call to \algref{alg-seaweed-block}, which runs in time $O\bigpa{\frac{mn (\log\log n)^2}{\log^2 n} + n}$.
+We now give a simple algorithm for the cyclic LCS problem, improving on the existing algorithms by the micro-block speedup.
+First, we solve the window LCS problem on string $a$ against string $bb$ (a concatenation of string $b$ with itself), which is of length $2n$, with window size $w=n$.
+We then take the maximum LCS score across all windows.
+The overall running time is still dominated by the call to \algref{alg-seaweed-micro}, which runs in time $O\bigpa{\frac{mn (\log\log n)^2}{\log^2 n} + n}$.

 \mysection{Longest repeating subsequence} Given a string $a$ of length $n$, the \emph{longest repeating subsequence problem} asks for the length of the longest subsequence of $a$ that is a \emph{square}, i.e.\ a concatenation of two identical strings.